lijoraj-p-r/Planwise/README.md

 **Planwise** is a sleek and intuitive task management application built with **React.js**, designed to help users efficiently organize and track their daily to-dos.
 Whether you're planning your day, week, or month — Planwise keeps you focused and productive.

+*💡 Built using React for a smooth and interactive UI.
+*🧠 Managed global state efficiently with Redux.
+*💾 Used localStorage to ensure user data remains intact across browser sessions.
+*🎨 Designed with a clean and minimal interface using HTML and CSS.
 🔗 [Live Demo](https://lijoraj-p-r.github.io/Planwise---Smart-To-Do-Daily-Planner/)

 ---